Dubz/unifi-utils/README.md

 * Should also work on UC-CK, UCK-G2, and USG
 * NOT tested on third party systems running SDN (ex. debian)
   * These probably won't really benefit from this, since there aren't firmware updates that wipe other software, like certbot.
 May change in the future
 * Any of these scripts can be run on demand at any time, or by cron job (recommended).
-You will need to run this after firmware updates to reinstall the SSL certificate, or let the cron get to it when the time comes.

 **The script provided is not affiliated with Ubiquiti, or any of its staff.
 Provided "as-is" without liability.**